-Outline how passive screening requirements are being met and communicated.
+Outline how passive s screening requirements are being i met and communicated.
+Outilitie How passive . oorcoming 10quil cilicitio are being i not and communicated.

 Cleaning and Disinfection Procedures Resources (Examples, Templates, Guidance Documents) Status (Done, In Progress, Not Started, N/A) Return to School: September 2020 plan and its appendices Proper hand hygiene practiced before and after handling objects or touching surfaces.
 Hand Sanitizer Poster Ensure availability of all necessary supplies for cleaning and disinfecting.
 Consider "Sanitization Stations" for accessing, borrowing and returning products by staff.
 Designate personnel responsible for monitoring supply levels and communicating with administrators.
-Washrooms
+Washrooms Equip with hot and cold running water under pressure, liquid soap, paper towel, air dryers in many locations, toilet paper, and garbage containers where needed.
+Schools Custodial and District Facilities Management

-Equip with hot and cold running water under pressure, liquid soap, paper towel, air dryers in many locations, toilet paper, and garbage containers where needed.
-Schools Custodial and District Facilities Management Foot-operated door openers may be practical in some locations.
+Foot-operated door openers may be practical in some locations.
 Hand-washing posters must be posted Handwashing Poster For multiple stalls and sinks in washrooms, limit access through a maximum number allowed in the space at one time based on distancing requirements.
 Since physical barriers are not always possible: Implement enhanced handwashing and sanitation/cleaning practices in shared areas and for shared items.
 Cleaning and Disinfection Guide for Schools Encourage proper hand hygiene before and after handling objects or touching surfaces.
 Ensure a schedule of cleaning and sanitization as per cleaning and disinfection standards.
 Cleaning and disinfecting guide For ventilation, consult the Return to School: September 2020 plan Facilities staff Cleaning and Disinfection Describe the cleaning and disinfection procedures and how they are being managed.